franciscod/hdiet-online/README.md

 > -- John Walker on https://www.fourmilab.ch/hackdiet/online/hdo.html

 This is an attempt to get HDO up and running, started by someone with no prior experience whatsoever with Perl.
+Thank you for releasing the source, John!

+If you use Vagrant, `vagrant up` will do, and go [here](http://localhost:12380/cgi-bin/HackDiet) to access the app.
+It seems to work!